Business process automation helps businesses immensely…

 Practical challenges of business automation

 Now, I’d be less than responsible if I didn’t mention some of the downsides.
 Fortunately, they are few and far between:1.Integration compatibility and cost can be a serious issue.

 - If your company’s been around for any appreciable period of time, you’re going to have legacy systems of your own.
 One of the key worries that you’ll have to face is whether or not any new system you implement will mesh well with your existing resources.
 And regardless of how well old and new systems interact, there will be actual monetary costs associated with melding the two.

 - With automation, you’re taking the human factor out of menial tasks so that they can focus on tasks that only humans can do well (remember, this is an advantage!).
 Now, as much as you may not realize it, the human being is a very complex creature.
 Even when s/he does a fairly menial job, there are a lot of intricate actions in play.
 To automate her/his job, an automated system must replicate all of this intricacy.
 If you’re looking to automate, you have to determine whether the solution you implement is complex enough to do the job.
 You also have to make sure that the interface isn’t too complex to use meaningfully as well!

 - There are some very definite issues with security where technology is involved.
 There are countless hacking attempts every moment of every day.
 Digitizing everything opens up this vulnerability; good solutions are those that constantly upgrade their security measures.

 Well, that’s it for now.
 I hope this has been useful!
 If you’d like more information about BPA, don’t hesitate to contact us.
-We’re Cimpl, Canada’s leader in technology asset management.
+We’re Cimpl, Canada’s leader in technology asset management and telecom expense management.
 Our signature product is Cimpl – a SaaS solution that lets you comprehensively and simply manage all of your technology assets.
 If you need help automating your business processes, we can help!